-With the 400 MW, Anholt wind farm becomes Denmark’s largest wind farm.
+With 400 MW, Anholt wind farm becomes Denmark’s largest wind farm.
 The 111 wind turbines can produce enough electricity to supply 400,000 households.
-That means that the wind farm can deliver about 4 pct. of the Danish consumption of electricity.
+This means that the wind farm can deliver about 4 pct. of the Danish consumption of electricity.
 The wind farm is built by Dong Energy.

 Energinet.dk is building and operating the technical facility that brings the electricity from the wind farm to the national onshore grid.

 Transportation of the power from the wind farm to the existing grid consists of four main elements:

 • A transformer platform collects the power from the wind farm and increases the voltage

 • A sea cable transports the power ashore